-The salary ranges for such classifications are set forth in the salary schedules in Attachment B. The salary payable to persons occupying positions within each of these classifications shall be consistent with the Management Total Compensation Philosophy and the Total Compensation Strategy set forth below.
+The salary ranges for such classifications are set forth in the salary schedules in Attachment B and as of April 23, 2018 incorporates unit cash into base pay per the Board of Supervisors March 20, 2018 letter and Resolution - Conversion of Unit Cash to Base Pay for Certain Groups of Employees.
+The salary payable to persons occupying positions within each of these classifications shall be consistent with the Management Total Compensation Philosophy and the Total Compensation Strategy set forth below.